4 Qualities of a Good Worker

 Product and Account Marketing Coordinator

-What are the career prospects for a Marketing Coordinator?
+What Are the Career Prospects for a Marketing Coordinator?

-A marketing coordinator’s entry-level salary varies based on a candidate’s background.
+A marketing coordinator’s salary varies based on a candidate’s background.
 While the marketing coordinator role is often an entry-level position, employers typically require at least an associate’s degree, and often a bachelor’s degree.
-Some employers may accept industry experience in lieu of a formal education.
-Marketing coordinators’ job responsibilities most often include reporting to marketing managers, and with the right experience, these positions can frequently lead to promotions to marketing managers.
-Becoming a marketing coordinator can be the first step towards a larger career in marketing.
-Driven marketing coordinators who are willing to commit to a company can aspire to reach director-level and even executive roles with the right education and experience.
-Additionally, the skills learned in the position easily transition to other companies as well, so career mobility is excellent.
+Some employers may accept industry experience in lieu of a college degree.
+Marketing coordinator job duties most often include reporting to marketing managers, and with the right experience, these positions can frequently lead to promotions to marketing managers.

-How to become a Marketing Coordinator
+How To Become a Marketing Coordinator

-To really learn the various job responsibilities of a marketing coordinator, job seekers should also try interning or working part-time in marketing, advertising, or graphic design while obtaining their degree.
-The sooner you learn how to become a marketing coordinator, the more opportunities you will have to gain experience.
+Job seekers often focus on full-time positions.
+However, applying for temporary jobs can help you get your foot in the door at a company.
 A temp position in marketing is a great option for students that will provide them with valuable experience and connections in the marketing world.
-Look for internships or temp jobs that will help you develop a wide skill set or train you in an area that you may be lacking such as graphic design, web development, or social media marketing– all of which are relevant to the marketing coordinator job responsibilities.
+Look for internships or temp jobs that will help you develop a wide skill set or train you in an area that you may be lacking such as graphic design, web development or social media marketing — all of which are relevant to marketing coordinator job responsibilities.
 These positions can often be obtained through staffing agencies such as Whitman Associates, Inc., in the D.C. metropolitan area

 Finally, make sure your resume is up-to-date, clean, error-free and highlights the in-demand skill sets you possess.
-Your resume should tell the story of you, and be interesting without using nondescript buzzwords.
+Your resume should tell the story of you and be interesting without using nondescript buzzwords.
 If you’re looking to become a marketing coordinator, tailoring your resume to fit a specific position is a quick way to stand out among applicants.
 Make sure you highlight areas where the job description and your expertise overlap.

 Resume Writing Tips and Tricks